owncloud/ocis/basic-remote-setup.md

 {{< hint warning >}}
 **Outdated version**\
-This file `identifier-registration.yml` will only be generated if there is no such file in place.
+The `identifier-registration.yml` file will only be generated if there is no such file in place.
 You could miss updates on this file.
+Run `make clean` to delete the file and keep the development environment tidy otherwise as well.
 {{< /hint >}}

 ### Add your hostname to the idp config

 Let us assume `your-host` is your remote domain name or IP adress.
-In this example we do not change the default port (`9200`).
-But this could be changed to another port.
+Add your host to the `identifier-registration.yml` like this:

 ```yaml {linenos=table,hl_lines=["15-17",21]}
 # OpenID Connect client registry.